richthibault/richthibault.github.io/_posts/2016-8-27-Hello-World.md

 ---
 layout: post
-title: Hello world!
+title: Hello, whirled.
 ---

-It's never too late to start blogging - is it?
-OK, let's get started.
+BREAKING NEWS - Web developer takes 20 years to get around to making his own website.
+Film at 11.

+Never too late right?
+I'll use this space mostly to talk about web development, especially Java and Spring.

-Here's the obligatory:
+Oh, and here's the obligatory:

 `HELLO WORLD`